Ekedahl-Oort types of stable curves

-Let us now consider the case $p = 3$.
-Zhou has studied the Ekedahl-Oort loci of hyperelliptic genus-$4$ curves in characteristic $3$ in \cite{zhou_genus4}.
-One can either use that or explicitly obtain that there is a unique such curve with Ekedahl-Oort type $[4, 3]$ as we do in the following example.
+Zhou studied the Ekedahl-Oort loci of hyperelliptic genus-$4$ curves for $p = 3$ in \cite{zhou_genus4}.
+Alternatively, one can directly verify that there exists a unique hyperelliptic curve with Ekedahl-Oort type $[4, 3]$ when $p = 3$.
+Let $k$ be an algebraically closed field with $\mathrm{char}(k) = 3$.
+Here, $a_i = a_i'$ holds in the previous description, which we apply in the following example.